Overview of the Forensic Psychiatry Training Scheme

 Example of Timetable

-Research Interest examples: Forensic Services for Women, Old Age Mentally Disordered Offenders, Interface between Prison and Mental Health Services, Management of Complex Schizophrenia.
+Research Interest examples: Forensic Services for Women, Older Adult Mentally Disordered Offenders, Interface between Prison and Mental Health Services, Management of Complex Schizophrenia.

 |